Rs. 5,000 - Rs. 2 crore

 Gold, a precious metal, can be alloyed with other metals to create a variety of colours.
 Here are some of the most common ones:

-- Yellow gold: The purest colour, it’s made by mixing gold with silver, copper, and zinc.
+- Yellow gold: The yellow gold is the purest colour of gold.
+It’s made by mixing gold with silver, copper, and zinc.
 It’s the most hypoallergenic and requires the least maintenance.

-- White gold: A modern and sleek option, it’s made of gold and platinum or palladium.
+- White gold: A modern and sleek option, the white gold is made of gold and platinum or palladium.
 It’s more durable and scratch-resistant than yellow gold.

 - Rose gold: A romantic and warm colour, it’s alloyed with gold, copper, and silver.
 Due to its copper content, rose gold is more durable than yellow or white gold.